-CODE OF THE TOWN OF ESOPUS NEW YORK, v15 Updated 04-01-2009 / PART II GENERAL LEGISLATION / Chapter 80, FLOOD DAMAGE PREVENTION / § 80-19.
+CODE OF THE TOWN OF ESOPUS NEW YORK, v20 Updated 03-01-2012 / PART II GENERAL LEGISLATION / Chapter 80, FLOOD DAMAGE PREVENTION / § 80-20.
 Appeals board.

-§ 80-19.
+§ 80-20.
 Appeals board.

-- A. The Zoning Board of Appeals as established by the Town of Esopus shall hear and decide appeals and requests for variances from the requirements of this chapter. - B. The Zoning Board of Appeals shall hear and decide appeals when it is alleged that there is an error in any requirement, decision or determination made by the local administrator in the enforcement or administration of this chapter. - C. Those aggrieved by the decision of the Zoning Board of Appeals may appeal such decision to the Supreme Court pursuant to Article 78 of the Civil Practice Law and Rules. - D. In passing upon such applications, the Zoning Board of Appeals, shall consider all technical evaluations, all relevant factors, standards specified in other sections of this chapter and:
+- A. The Zoning Board of Appeals established by the Town of Esopus shall hear and decide appeals and requests for variances from the requirements of this chapter. - B. The Zoning Board of Appeals shall hear and decide appeals when it is alleged there is an error in any requirement, decision, or determination made by the local administrator in the enforcement or administration of this chapter. - C. Those aggrieved by the decision of the Zoning Board of Appeals may appeal such decision to the Supreme Court pursuant to Article 78 of the Civil Practice Law and Rules. - D. In passing upon such applications, the Zoning Board of Appeals shall consider all technical evaluations, all relevant factors, standards specified in other sections of this chapter and: - (1) The danger that materials may be swept onto other lands to the injury of others; - (2) The danger to life and property due to flooding or erosion damage; - (3) The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owner; - (4) The importance of the services provided by the proposed facility to the community; - (5) The necessity to the facility of a waterfront location, where applicable; - (6) The availability of alternative locations for the proposed use which are not subject to flooding or erosion damage; - (7) The compatibility of the proposed use with existing and anticipated development; - (8) The relationship of the proposed use to the comprehensive plan and floodplain management program of that area;

-- (1) The danger that materials may be swept onto other lands to the injury of others. - (2) The danger to life and property due to flooding or erosion damage. - (3) The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owner. - (4) The importance of the services provided by the proposed facility to the community. - (5) The necessity to the facility of a waterfront location, where applicable. - (6) The availability of alternative locations for the proposed use which are not subject to flooding or erosion damage. - (7) The compatibility of the proposed use with existing and anticipated development. - (8) The relationship of the proposed use to the Comprehensive Plan and floodplain management program of that area. - (9) The safety of access to the property in times of flood for ordinary and emergency vehicles. - (10) The costs to local governments and the dangers associated with conducting search-and-rescue operations during periods of flooding. - (11) The expected heights, velocity, duration, rate of rise and sediment transport of the floodwaters and the effects of wave action, if applicable, expected at the site. - (12) The costs of providing governmental services during and after flood conditions, including search-and-rescue operations and maintenance and repair of public utilities and facilities, such as sewer, gas, electrical and water systems and streets and bridges. - E. Upon consideration of the factors of Subsection D and the purposes of this chapter, the Zoning Board of Appeals may attach such conditions to the granting of variances as it deems necessary to further the purpose of this chapter. - F. The local administrator shall maintain the records of all appeal actions, including technical information, and report any variances to the Federal Emergency Management Agency upon request.
+- (9) The safety of access to the property in times of flood for ordinary and emergency vehicles; - (10) The costs to local governments and the dangers associated with conducting search and rescue operations during periods of flooding; - (11) The expected heights, velocity, duration, rate of rise and sediment transport of the floodwaters and the effects of wave action, if applicable, expected at the site; and - (12) The costs of providing governmental services during and after flood conditions, including search and rescue operations, maintenance and repair of public utilities and facilities such as sewer, gas, electrical, and water systems and streets and bridges. - E. Upon consideration of the factors of § 80-20D and the purposes of this chapter, the Zoning Board of Appeals may attach such conditions to the granting of variances as it deems necessary to further the purposes of this chapter.
+[Amended 11-19-2009 by L.L.
+No. 13-2009] - F. The local administrator shall maintain the records of all appeal actions, including technical information, and shall report any variances to the Federal Emergency Management Agency upon request.

-CODE OF THE TOWN OF ESOPUS NEW YORK, v15 Updated 04-01-2009 / PART II GENERAL LEGISLATION / Chapter 80, FLOOD DAMAGE PREVENTION / § 80-20.
+CODE OF THE TOWN OF ESOPUS NEW YORK, v20 Updated 03-01-2012 / PART II GENERAL LEGISLATION / Chapter 80, FLOOD DAMAGE PREVENTION / § 80-21.
 Conditions for variances.

-§ 80-20.
+§ 80-21.
 Conditions for variances.